ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/understand.md

     For the purposes of this lab, let's assume that the application architect has identified the paragraph that implements the *Get Average Premium* functionality as a good candidate for refactoring.
 (This is why we've highlighted *Get Average Premium* in the above list.)

-16. Scroll down to line 342 in the COBOL code until you find the *3100-GET-AVG-MOT-PREMIUM* paragraph.
+16. Scroll down to line 342 in the COBOL code until you find the *3100-GET-AVG-MOT-PREMIUM* paragraph.  **Pro tip:** You may find that using *Navigate*->*Go to line...* from the IDz menu is a more enjoyable experience than scrolling.

     ![idz-3100](../images/idz-3100.png)